At a Glance

 Highlight Relevant Skills: Emphasise your positive attitude, energy, and physical fitness in your CV and cover letter.
 Provide examples of how you've demonstrated kindness, respect, belonging, and empowerment in previous roles or experiences.

-Proofread Your Application: Before submitting your application, thoroughly proofread all documents for spelling and grammatical errors.
-A polished application reflects your attention to detail and professionalism.
+Proofread Your Application: Before submitting your application, thoroughly proofread your documents for spelling and grammatical errors.
+A well-presented application reflects your attention to detail and professionalism.

 How to prepare for a job interview at EventStars